 How Much Can You Earn In 2022 While Receiving SSD?

 You must be disabled to qualify for SSD benefits.
 Social Security follows federal law.
 The law defines “disabled” as being unable to engage in substantial gainful activity as a result of a medically determinable physical or mental impairment or combination of impairments that has lasted or is expected to last for at least one year or is expected to cause death.

 Social Security applies a monthly earnings test to determine whether someone is engaging in substantial gainful activity.
-If your monthly income from working at a job or through self-employment is at least $1,350, you are engaging in substantial gainful activity and do not meet the definition as being disabled.
+If your monthly income from working at a job or through self-employment is at least $1,350, you are engaging in substantial gainful activity and do not meet the definition of being disabled.
 This represents an increase over the 2021 earnings limit, which was $1,310 a month.

 If you cannot work because you are blind, the income limit in 2022 is $2,260 a month, which surpasses the 2021 limit of $2,190.
 An SSDI lawyer can review your claim for benefits to determine whether you exceed income limits.